Wednesday, May 24, 2023

 We dropped off our bags at the Amtrak station, parked the car in the public parking, and walked several blocks back to the Amtrak Station.

-We took the Amtrak in Tuscaloosa and traveled through several cities stopping in Laurel, Hattiesburg, and Meridian, Mississippi picking up or letting off passengers.
+We took the Amtrak in Tuscaloosa and traveled through several cities, stopping in Laurel, Hattiesburg, and Meridian, Mississippi, to pick up or drop off passengers.

 I did not buy any food on the trip to New Orleans.
 I had brought a Sprite Zero and a couple of Granola bars.